1. Study Period Options

 Note: You may enroll in more courses and/or projects for credit than the maximum that may count toward the JTW M6C enrollment requirement.

-You are required to complete filling the JTW Course Registration Form and turn it in to the JTW Office by the deadlines for timely and successful enrollment.
-The JTW Office will determine and announce the deadlines at the beginning of every semester.
+You are required to complete filling the JTW Course Online Registration Form in online and submit it by the deadlines for timely and successful enrollment as indicated below:

 Click below to see to learn the grading criteria and policies for JTW core courses, ISPs and ALRs: